Strategy

 Use this data to plan and hone your B2B content strategy.

 Why competitor and industry research mattersPotential buyers receive thousands of marketing messages every day.
 Knowing what your competitors are saying and how they’re saying it means you have a clear goal of what you need to beat.
 It can also help shape how you communicate your unique offerings.
 Remember, though, it’s not enough to say you’re different.
+When many brands in the same space all lead with a “we’re different” message, you’re left with something like that Spider-Man meme.
 Everyone’s claiming to be unique, but with no real way of backing that up.
 If you’re already seeing this happen in your industry, ask how you can be the brand that breaks the mold.
 Great content marketing will bring your true points of difference to the forefront to create a defendable competitive advantage. |

 5. Develop key messaging and positioning